GustavoSilvera/gl-fovrender/README.md

 # What doesn't work?

-- I haven't finished the bilinear interpolation step of the reconstruction shader for the last (25% quality) foveal region.
-- I haven't plugged in an eye-tracking functionality yet.
-Once I have one reliable and fast enough, I plan on using the eye gaze coordinates as indicators for the central foveal region instead of the mouse cursor.
+- I haven't plugged in any eye-tracking functionality yet.
+Once I have one reliable and fast enough, I would like to use the eye gaze on screen coordinates as indicators for the central foveal region instead of the mouse cursor.
+Currently looking into this [webcam-based eye tracking project](https://github.com/antoinelame/GazeTracking) but it is currently too unreliable and slow for release.

 # How to build
-This has been tested on my M1 Max 14" laptop running MacOS 12.3.
+This has been tested on my M1 Max laptop running MacOS 12.3.
 Ideally it should be fairly cross-platform but I haven't tested on Linux/Windows.

 ## Prerequisites
 Ensure you have the following dependencies: